 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Burley is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Burley is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Burley who work in sales jobs (14.55%), office and administrative support (11.50%), and management occupations (6.93%).
+Overall, Burley is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Burley who work in office and administrative support (13.91%), sales jobs (13.84%), and management occupations (7.02%).

 Also of interest is that Burley has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Burley in 2010 was $15,967, which is lower middle income relative to Idaho, and low income relative to the rest of the US.
-This equates to an annual income of $63,868 for a family of four.
+The per capita income in Burley in 2010 was $14,889, which is low income relative to Idaho and the nation.
+This equates to an annual income of $59,556 for a family of four.

+Burley is an extremely ethnically-diverse city.
 The people who call Burley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Burley residents report their race to be White, followed by Asian.
 Burley also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 31.12% of the city’s residents.
-Important ancestries of people in Burley include German, Irish, Danish, and Scottish.
+People of Hispanic or Latino origin account for 32.86% of the city’s residents.
+Important ancestries of people in Burley include German, Irish, Danish, and Czech.